denis-osipov/hydra/README.md

 ## When not to use Hydra

+In all other cases:)

 - **Hydra** works only for freshwater ecosystems.
 If you need marine or terrestrial ecosystems, you should use [ERICA](http://erica-tool.com/).

-- **Hydra** uses ERICA's dose conversion coefficients and not allow you to change them. *(Actually, you can do it using browser console.)*
+- **Hydra** uses ERICA's dose conversion coefficients and not allow you to change them. *(Actually, you can do this using browser console.)*

 - **Hydra** can't create new organisms and uses standart ERICA's list.
-If you need this feature, use ERICA.
+If you want to define new geometry, use ERICA.

 - **Hydra** outputs only total dose rate from each isotope. *(Internal and external dose rates can be accessed through console.)*